-Because even as he wowed 19th-century audiences in the U.S. and England with his soaring eloquence and patrician demeanor, even as he riveted readers with his published autobiographies, Douglass kept them focused on the horrors he and millions of others endured as American slaves: the relentless indignities, the physical violence, the families ripped apart.
+Because even as he wowed 19th-century audiences in the U.S. and England with his soaring eloquence and patrician demeanor, even as he riveted readers with his published autobiographies, Douglass kept them focused on the horrors he and millions of others endured as enslaved Americans: the relentless indignities, the physical violence, the families ripped apart.
 And he blasted the hypocrisy of a slave-holding nation touting liberty and justice for all.

-Indeed, Douglass knew, as he argued so ardently in his famed July Fourth speech, that for democracy to thrive, the nation’s conscience must be roused, its propriety startled and its hypocrisy exposed.
+Indeed, Douglass knew, as he argued so ardently in his famed 1852 July Fourth speech, that for democracy to thrive, the nation’s conscience must be roused, its propriety startled and its hypocrisy exposed.
 Not once, but continually and for the good of the nation, he argued, we must bring the “thunder.”

-Born in Maryland in 1818, Douglass, like many enslaved children was separated from his mother at birth; he resided with his loving maternal grandmother until he turned seven.
+Born in Maryland in 1818, Douglass, like many enslaved children, was separated from his mother at birth; he resided with his loving maternal grandmother until he turned seven.

 At the age of eight, he became a servant in the home of Hugh Auld in Baltimore.
-In defiance of the slave codes that explicitly forbade teaching slaves how to read, Mrs. Auld taught Douglass the alphabet, unlocking the gateway to education—which he would extol the rest of his life.
+In defiance of the codes that explicitly forbade teaching enslaved people how to read, Mrs. Auld taught Douglass the alphabet, unlocking the gateway to education—which he would extol the rest of his life.
 Over time Douglass surreptitiously continued to teach himself to read and write, all the while strengthening his resolve to escape the confines of slavery.
 He defied the law in not only learning to read and write, but in teaching other enslaved people to do so.
 As he observed: “Some know the value of education by having it.
 I know its value by not having it.”

 In the early 1830s, Douglass was shipped to the plantation of Hugh’s brother Thomas.
 In an effort to break his spirit, Thomas loaned Douglass to Edward Covey, a sadistic local slave master with a reputation for cruelty.
 Covey mercilessly beat and abused the teenager until one day Douglass decided to fight back, knocking Covey to the ground.
 Covey, tempered, never mentioned the encounter, but he also never laid hands on him again.